djsouthall/gnosim/sim/response/README.txt

 still trying to get my a finalized version.
 I will be making a tool to scale the system response such that the noise matches the levels seen in the experiement, but for the antenna response I still need Dan to get it for me.

+v5 has scaled system response to match expected levels of noise.

+v6 Comes from Dan Smith with the Update message:
+"
+...
+One difference here (besides the, hopefully, correct scaling) is that I am giving you the response in the number of points that the digitizer reads out (512 time domain, 257 freq domain).
+This is just to maintain consistency on my end: its easiest for me if everything stays in the unpadded state as to not accidentally change the amount of power in a signal.
+"

+v6 appeared to produce acausal signals, Dan Smith indicated this was likely a result of how he was sampling.
+This has been fixed in v7.
+Message from Dan Smith describing the problem:
+"What went wrong[in v6]: I had a time-domain zero padding and I wanted to get back to the original length but instead of doing the smart thing of truncating the zeros in the time domain, I picked pts in the freq domain.
+I did that because I was accidentally cutting signal when removing zeros in the time domain making the signal in freq domain wonky, so I thought I could out smart it.
+I was wrong because my picking pts in the freq domain to down sample was acausal, so I just was more careful removing zeros in the time domain and hey presto works out."